Local Moduli of Semisimple Frobenius Coalescent Structures: Introduction and results

-0.2 cm Before explaining the results of the paper in more detail, we briefly recall preliminary basic facts.
-A Frobenius manifold $M$ is a complex manifold, with finite dimension endowed with a structure of associative, commutative algebra with product $\circ_p$ and unit on each tangent space $T_pM$, analytically depending on the point $p\in M$; in order to be \emph{Frobenius} the algebra must also satisfy an invariance property with respect to a symmetric non degenerate bilinear form $\eta$ on $TM$, called \emph{metric}, {invariant wrt the product $\circ_p$, i.e.}
+Before explaining the results of the paper in more detail, we briefly recall preliminary basic facts.
+A Frobenius manifold $M$ is a complex manifold, with finite dimension

+endowed with a structure of associative, commutative algebra with product $\circ_p$ and unit on each tangent space $T_pM$, analytically depending on the point~$p\in M$; in order to be \emph{Frobenius} the algebra must also satisfy an invariance property with respect to a symmetric non degenerate bilinear form $\eta$ on $TM$, called \emph{metric}, invariant w.r.t.\ the product~$\circ_p$, i.e.,

 whose corresponding Levi-Civita connection $\nabla$ is \emph{flat} and, moreover, the unit vector field is flat.
-The above structure is required to be compatible with a $\mathbb C^*$-action on $M$ (the so-called quasihomogeneity assumption).
-A precise definition and description will be given in Section \ref{sec1}, including the potentiality (namely, the fact that the structure constants of the algebra product $\circ_p$ are third derivatives of a function at $p$).
+The above structure is required to be compatible with a $\mathbb C^*$-action on~$M$ (the so-called quasihomogeneity assumption).
+A precise definition and description will be given in Section~\ref{sec1}, including the potentiality (namely, the fact that the structure constants of the algebra product~$\circ_p$ are third derivatives of a function at~$p$).

 The geometry of a Frobenius manifold is (almost) equivalent to the flatness condition for an extended connection $\widehat\nabla$ defined on the pull-back $\pi^*TM$ {of the tangent vector bundle} along the projection map $\pi\colon \mathbb C^*\times M \to M$.
-Consequently, we can look for $n$ holomorphic functions $\tilde t^1,\dots,\tilde t^n\colon\mathbb C^*\times M\to\mathbb C$ such that $(z,\tilde t^1,\dots,\tilde t^n)$ are $\widehat\nabla$-flat coordinates.
-In $\nabla$-flat coordinates $t=(t^1,...,t^n)$, the $\widehat\nabla$-flatness condition $\widehat\nabla d\tilde t(z,t)=0$ for a single function $\tilde t$ reads
+Consequently, we can look for $n$ holomorphic functions $\tilde t^1,\dots,\tilde t^n\colon\mathbb C^*\times M\to\mathbb C$ such that $\big(z,\tilde t^1,\dots,\tilde t^n\big)$ are $\widehat\nabla$-flat coordinates.
+In $\nabla$-flat coordinates $t=\big(t^1,\dots ,t^n\big)$, the $\widehat\nabla$-flatness condition $\widehat\nabla {\rm d}\tilde t(z,t)=0$ for a single function $\tilde t$ reads

 where the entries of the column vector $\zeta(z,t)$ are the components of the $\eta$-gradient of $\tilde t$